macroquest/docs/lua/README.md

 `print('string')`
 :   as noted before

-`mq.delay(val)`
+`mq.delay(val, --[[optional]]callback)`
-:   where val can be an integer (which denotes milliseconds of delay) or a string that ends in 's' 'm' or 'ms' to have delays with human readable durations
+:   where val can be an integer (which denotes milliseconds of delay) or a string that ends in 's' 'm' or 'ms' to have delays with human readable durations.
+The callback is optinal and is a function call condition that returns a bool that can end the delay early.

 `mq.join(args...)`
 :   where args must be convertible to string inside lua.
 This will join all the arguments into a single string